-Sherwin Williams 4 Best Whites – Undertones and More!
+Sherwin Williams Top 4 White Paint Colours – Undertones and More!

-So, as you’ve probably discovered, whites can be a real bugger.
-Not only do you have to think about what undertones are hiding in them, they are also HUGELY susceptible to picking up reflections from the environment such as:
+As you’ve probably discovered, whites can be a real bugger.
+Not only do you have to think about which undertones are hiding in them, but they’re also HUGELY susceptible to picking up reflections from the environment, such as:

 - Green grass or landscaping outside the window